The 2020 Credit Score Guide – Chapter One

 Another thing to bear in mind is that CRAs have no personal axe to grind.
 They present the information as it’s been supplied to them without any comments (positive or negative).
 They never recommend whether a credit provider should lend you money and nor do they possess a blacklist.

 The decision about whether to approve your application is made by the lender alone.
 Of course, your credit report will be one of the factors they consider but it won’t be their sole criteria.
-They’ll also take into account your application and the personal details it contains.
+They’ll also take into account your application, your affordability and the personal details it contains.
+In fact, a recent analysis of over 15 million applications found that most applications are declined based on technicalities and not necessarily credit scores.

 Conclusions about the UK’s main credit reference agencies